Política de Privacidad

 Why it is necessary: without this measurement Advia could not report performance to advertisers nor offer the device/browser breakdown that is standard in the industry.
 There are no less intrusive alternatives compatible with this purpose: measurement without User Agent prevents breakdown; statistical sampling breaks per-impression billing; 100% anonymous aggregation makes it impossible to distinguish individual impressions.

-Why user rights do not prevail: processing is designed with minimisation by default (no IP stored, no cookies, no persistent identifiers, no fingerprinting).
+Why user rights do not prevail: processing is designed with minimisation by default (no IP stored, no fingerprinting, no joining with external sources).
 The journeyId is ephemeral and regenerated per impression.
 User Agent is only logged when the CMP allows it.
 Retention is limited to 90 days.
+The only persistent identifier is advia_uid: a pseudonymous, random value confined to Advia's own domain, requiring prior consent (Purpose 1), never joined with other sources and used exclusively to avoid counting the same browser twice in reach figures — not to profile, personalise or track the user across sites.
+If the user does not consent, measurement still works without it.
 The processing is consistent with the reasonable expectations of any user browsing a TCF-participating publisher: all digital advertising is measured to count the number of ads served and their performance — a universal and consolidated industry practice, expressly described in TCF Purpose 7.

-Right to object: the user may object to this processing at any time, either via the publisher's CMP (granular management per Vendor and Purpose), or by contacting privacy@advia.tech.
+Right to object: the user may object to this processing at any time and with immediate effect at advia.tech/opt-out, without identifying themselves or providing any data; also via the publisher's CMP (granular management per Vendor and Purpose), or by contacting privacy@advia.tech.
+The availability of a free, one-click, no-identification opt-out has been taken into account in the balancing test above: it reduces the impact of the processing on anyone who does not wish to be measured.

 14.2 Special Purpose 2 – Deliver and present advertising